SteveClement/wiki.localhost.lu/Sysadmin/MacOS/Tips.md

     $HOME/.config/alacritty/alacritty.toml
     $HOME/.alacritty.toml

-## reinstall macOS
+## reinstall macOS base OS

 [Official notes](https://support.apple.com/en-us/102655)

 - Shut down your Mac

-- Start up from macOS Recovery by holding power button
+When the system shuts down, follow these steps:

+1. Wait 25 seconds for the system to fully shut down.
+2. Press and hold down the power button to power on the system.
+   * It is important that the system be fully powered off before this step, and that you press and hold down the button once, not multiple times.
+     This is required to put the machine into the right mode.
+   * Once you see `loading Options`, you can release the power button.

 - Reinstall macOS from Recovery

-Eventually go into `Options` and format your disk.
+Eventually go into `Options` and format your disk if necessary.

 ## Keyboard repeat rate